Aviation Law Texas

 - July 2007 – A Bell 206B newsgathering helicopter crashed in Grand Prairie, Texas, resulting in 2 casualties.
 The aircraft was found to have suffered total power loss and crashed during forced autorotation.

 - April 2008 – A maintenance worker was killed while working on a Hawker-Beech BE-200 King Air corporate plane in Taylor, Texas after being struck by an airplane door that opened under cabin pressurization.

 - August 2008 – An Aircraft Mfg & Dev.
 Co.
 (AMD) Zodiac CH601XLi private plane crashed in Farmersville, Texas, resulting in 1 casualty.
 The cause of the crash was found to be an inadvertent tail stall and subsequent loss of airplane control as a result of the open canopy, which led to a hard landing.

 - September 2008 – An American Champion 7GCBC/Citabria private plane crashed in Wichita Falls, Texas, resulting in 1 casualty.
 The crash was attributed to carburetor icing, which led to loss of engine power.

 - July 2010 – A Beech 35C33 private plane crashed during a night flight over a rural area in Tolar, Texas, resulting in 3 casualties.

-These cases are just a small cross-section of the many Texas plane crash cases the plane crash attorneys of Slack & Davis have successfully handled.
-If you have been injured in a plane crash or you have lost a member of your family in a plane or helicopter collision, Slack & Davis can help.
+These cases are just a small cross-section of the many Texas plane crash cases the plane crash attorneys of Slack Davis Sanger have successfully handled.
+If you have been injured in a plane crash or you have lost a member of your family in a plane or helicopter collision, Slack Davis Sanger can help.
 Please contact our compassionate plane crash attorneys today at 800-455-8686 to learn more.